 Dana Biosphere Reserve

 As the largest reserve in Jordan, Wadi Dana is becoming more popular each year for tourism.
-The area is a melting pot of wildlife and animals from Africa, Asia and Europe.
+The area is a melting pot of wildlife and animals with roots from Africa, Asia and Europe.
 There are over 1,250 species within the reserve, and up to 25 of which are considered endangered.
 The best way to explore Wadi Dana is by hiking on one of the popular trails.
 Some of the best hikes are on the White Dome Trail, the Wadi Dana Trail, the Wadi Dathneh Trail, and the Wadi Ghwair Trail.

 Situated on top of a large hill, Kerak was built by the crusaders during the 12th century.
 From the 13th century to the 16th century, the Mamluks controlled the region and built several new towers and additions to the castle.
 The castle is a wonderful mix of roman design with influence of European, Byzantine, and Arab architecture.
-Large enough to visit for a couple hours, Kerak Castle is a good stop after the Dead Sea.
+Large enough to visit for a couple of hours, Kerak Castle is a good stop after the Dead Sea.
 Unfortunately, this was the location of a terrorist attack in December 2016, when terrorists shot and killed ten people, mostly Jordanian security forces, and one Canadian tourist.

 Cost: Entry to the Kerak Castle is 2 JD.
 The Jordan Pass covers the entry cost to Kerak.